ovity/octotree/README.md

 ## Octotree
-Browser extensions (Chrome, Firefox, Opera and Safari) to display GitHub and GitLab code in tree format.
-Useful for developers who frequently read source and do not want to download or checkout too many repositories.
+Browser extension (Chrome, Firefox, Opera and Safari) to show a code tree on GitHub and GitLab.
+Awesome for exploring project source without having to pull every single repository to your machine.
 Features:

-* Easy-to-navigate code tree like IDEs
+* Easy-to-navigate code tree, just like in IDEs
 * Fast browsing with pjax and Turbolinks
 * Support private repositories (see [instructions](#access-token))
 * Support GitHub and GitLab Enterprise (Chrome and Opera only, see [instructions](#enterprise-urls))